 Hello,

-I'm Nathália de Ávila, a PhD student at the Universität zu Köln in Germany and a former IVC Fellow at the Institut Wiener Kreis in Vienna.
-I hold two MAs in Philosophy, one from the Universität Bonn with a focus on memory and time, and another from Brazil in Ancient and Medieval Philosophy, which proves I enjoy being paid to study.
+I’m Nathália de Ávila, a philosopher with a PhD from the Universität zu Köln in Germany.
+I am also a former IVC Fellow at the Institute Vienna Circle, Austria.
+I hold two MAs in Philosophy, one with a focus on memory and time, and one in Ancient and Medieval Philosophy, which proves I enjoy being paid to study.

-My research stands at the intersection of the philosophy of psychopathology, memory, and enactivism, supervised by Dr. Sven Bernecker and Dr. Joel Krueger.
-Recently I have been exploring non-cognitive approaches to memory through non-Western religions and philosophies of place.
+My research stands at the intersection of the philosophy of psychopathology, memory, and enactivism.
+Recently, I have been exploring memory through non-Western religions and philosophies of place.
 My early work on Neoplatonism probably condemned me to metaphysical rabbit holes with mystical detours.
-In the end, I am drawn to trauma, ghosts, endings, and to the question of what endures or disappears in time.
+In the end, I am drawn to trauma, death, ghosts, endings, and to the question of what endures or disappears in time.
+I have also been writing on grief.
+Some colleagues keep hoping I’ll turn to more positive experiences, but grief has a lot to do with love, which is positive enough for now.

 I have always found hyperspecialization overrated and somewhat dull.
 Before an injury in 2020 ended my years of dance training, I lived in movement, which perhaps explains my attachment to embodied cognition.
 Since then, I have taken up Baroque singing, studied photography, and worked as a translator, at least until artificial intelligence takes over that job.